narfdotpl/narf.pl/content/posts/papier.md

 geometry which I later rendered in Blender.

 When working on new ideas or trying to fix bugs, I was using a simpler rendering technique.
-I like a couple of those images as well:
+I like a couple of those images too.

 <figure class="full-width">
     <img data='{"max_width": 5120, "max_height": 2880}' src="triptych3.jpg"/>